auser/beehive/lib/erlang/README.markdown

   curl -i beehive.com:8080/app
 </code></pre>

+## Nodes
+Beehive is a distributed system.
+You can add multiple nodes in the router.
+The node_manager handles the node connections.

 Note: The documentation assumes that the router is sitting at a network accessible location.
 The documentation uses the CNAME "beehive.com" to illustrate.